 Servings: 8

 Southern Potato Salad is super creamy with a blend of mayonnaise and mustard, hard-boiled eggs, sweet onion, sweet pickle relish, and celery.
+This recipe will remind you of the potato salad your grandmother made.

 Save this recipe!